 Though the saga of Luke and Leia has been the most prevailing storyline throughout the years, it hasn't been the only one: Lucasfilm expanded the Star Wars-verse in numerous animated projects and Star Wars Stories such as Rogue One and Solo.
 But as the studio looks to the what's next -- having taken a hiatus from anthology films while finding new life in live-action TV -- for the first time in a long time, anything is possible.
 Here's everything we do know is coming.

-Disney Gallery: The Mandalorian (Streaming on Disney+)
+The Mandalorian, Season 2 (Streaming on Disney+)

 Dave Filoni, who directed two episodes of the first season, Carl Weathers, Peyton Reed and Robert Rodriguez are confirmed to be directing new installments, while (unconfirmed) rumor has it Rosario Dawson is joining the cast as a live-action Ahsoka Tano, with Katee Sackhoff as Bo-Katan Kryze and the return of Boba Fett.